 You may cancel your contract with the College without penalty or obligation as described in the Notice of Cancellation form provided.
 Read the form for an explanation of your rights and responsibilities.

 You have the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.

 After the cancellation period, you can drop the program at any time and pay for the portion of the program completed excluding any non-refundable fees.
 See your Enrollment Agreement for details.
 If you have complaints that cannot be resolved by the instructor, Director of Education, or School Director, you may write to the Bureau for Private Postsecondary Education at:

 P.O.
-Box 980818 W. Sacramento, CA, 95798-0818 www.bppe.ca.gov
+Box 980818 W. Sacramento, CA, 95798-0818 1747 N. Market Blvd.
+Ste.
+225, Sacramento, CA 95834 www.bppe.ca.gov

-Toll Free Number:(888) 370-7589Fax Number:(916) 263-1897
+Toll Free Number: (888) 370-7589 or (916) 431-6959

+Fax Number: (916) 263-1897